 We will need you to submit a copy of your acceptance letter and a signed Transfer Statement of Understanding as soon as possible.
 Your transfer must be completed within 60 days of the last day you attended OCC.
 Please do not wait until the last minute.
 If you plan to travel outside the U.S. before classes start at the new school, you will need to get the I-20 from the new school before you enter the U.S. If you did OPT from OCC and want to transfer, we will also need a copy of your OPT card and a verification of employment dates/hours/job letter from your employer.

 Something really bad happened to me or my family and I am having trouble in my classes.

 Please come see one of us.
 We are familiar with how many situations can impact student's lives.
+We have heard everything!
 We are here to assist you.
 We know of many resources that are available to students and you might qualify for authorization for part-time student status or an authorized early withdrawal.
 Personal situations will be handled confidentially.

 I graduated last semester and I've applied to a university but they haven't decided if they will accept me yet.
 What do I do?

 If you have graduated from OCC and your I-20 is expired, you will need to be accepted and complete the transfer of your SEVIS record (I-20) within 60 days of the last day you attended OCC.
 Once your 60 day grace period expires we will not be able to transfer your SEVIS record.
 I recommend you contact the University and ask when they will be notifying new students of acceptance.
 It may be necessary for you to return to your home country while you wait to be accepted.
 You should never stay in the U.S. any longer than you are allowed because penalties can be severe.

 I want to travel out of the U.S. next weekend.
 What immigration documents do I need?

 You will need a valid passport to leave the U.S.